run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/financial-cost-calculation.md

     In the "How to calculate the amount monthly", if it's selected "manually", the values should be manually informed; if it's selected "automatically", the integration workflow should be selected to the contabilization of services executed.

-For the **Both** option, it's possible to set a fixed cost for some cases and, if the number is not reache, it's possible to use variables costs.
+For the "How to price" field, at the **Both** (fixed and variable costs) option, it's possible to set a fixed cost for some cases and, if the number is not reache, it's possible to use variables costs.

     <b>Product/Version:</b> 4biz | Helium &nbsp;&nbsp;
     <b>Updated:</b> 04/02/2020 - William Costa